-Those trying to decide which college is right for them can take this eight-question college fit quiz.
+Those trying to decide which college is right for them can take this eight-question college personality quiz.

 The Admissions Process

-The application process for getting into a liberal arts college isn’t too different from any other school of higher learning.
+The application process for getting into a liberal arts college is similar to other schools.
 Students will have to submit the usual components: an application with transcripts, test scores, essays, and letters of recommendation.

 Liberal arts colleges may have a different focus when it comes to reviewing applications, though, so it’s essential to keep the following information in mind when applying to a liberal arts college.

 When it comes to test scores and grades, liberal arts colleges don’t always have specific requirements.
-Admissions can still be very competitive at these schools, but they’re more interested in whether or not students challenged themselves in high school.
-They want to see that applicants are well rounded but also have an area of interest they specialize in.
+Admissions can still be very competitive at these schools, but they’re often more interested in whether or not students challenged themselves in high school.
+Generally, they want to see that applicants are well-rounded but also have an area of interest they specialize in.

-Extracurriculars are important when applying to any college, but liberal arts colleges value different kinds, and not just those that involve leadership.
+Extracurriculars are important when applying to any college, but liberal arts colleges often value a wide range of activities, not just those that involve leadership.

 A liberal arts college may be more likely to value extracurricular activities that are outside the box, so students applying to these schools have more options for what they can get involved in.

-The Common Application (commonapp.org), which can be used to apply to more than 900 schools, only requires one essay, but most liberal arts colleges will require at least two supplemental essays.
-These schools are more focused on writing and critical thinking, which is why they require more essays than other schools.
+The Common Application, which can be used to apply to more than 900 schools, only requires one essay.
+However, many liberal arts colleges will require at least two supplemental essays.
+The reason is that these schools tend to put a high value on writing and critical thinking.
 This can be beneficial for students who have strong writing skills but may be weaker in other areas.

-Many liberal arts colleges value a student’s character and how they’ll contribute to the school more than academic achievements, so they may put more weight on letters of recommendation and interviews.
+Many liberal arts colleges are also interested in a student’s character and how they’ll contribute to the school, so they may put more weight on letters of recommendation and interviews than other schools.

 Top Ranked Liberal Arts Colleges